A flow disturbance estimation and rejection strategy for multirotors with round-trip trajectories: Introduction

 Although multirotors have properties that make them suitable for delivery vehicles, such as high agility and controllability, unknown wind disturbances can cause challenges. {For example, disturbances caused by environmental air flows will induce positional and/or altitude errors of the flight trajectory which may cause the multirotor to collide with the surrounding obstacle. {The resulting collision can cause damage to the vehicle or delay the mission.}

-Identification and rejection of external disturbances, including wind disturbances, has been extensively studied.
-IMU based estimation is the most common method.
+Identification and rejection of external disturbances, including wind disturbances, has been extensively studied. {A disturbance rejection using} IMU based estimation is the most {commonly used method}.
 An integral sliding mode control with a purely IMU-based disturbance observer was shown in \cite{tomic2014evaluation}, and was verified through a series of simulations and experiments. {Although the sliding mode controller showed the best performance compared to PD based disturbance observer}, there was no significant improvement compared to the experimental results that were obtained using a PID controller.
 This estimation method was extended in \cite{tomic2017external}, {where the forces are estimated from the accelerometer and the torques are estimated using rate gyro sensor data}.
 This method was designed to filter the undesired noise arising from the numerical differentiation of the rate gyro data.
 High pass filtered force estimates were {applied to detect collisions with surrounding obstacles.}

-A nonlinear model predictive control (MPC) was implemented by \cite{hentzen2019disturbance}.
+{Another feasible disturbance rejection method is to apply optimal control approaches such as model predictive control (MPC).
+For example,} a nonlinear MPC was implemented by \cite{hentzen2019disturbance}.
 For the disturbance estimation, an extended Kalman filter (EKF) and an unscented Kalman filter were both applied. {Compared to the baseline controller (PID),} the result showed exceptional rejection performance in terms of {reducing position errors}.
 Most recently, MPC based trajectory combined with a sliding mode controller was fully implemented and tested in dynamic landing of a quadcopter by \cite{9197081}.
 The MPC algorithm was performed offboard, {which is similar to the implementation of }\cite{hentzen2019disturbance}.

-These control methods are devised as general-purpose approaches, and do not consider the specific flight pattern of a vehicle.
-Considering a vast number of future delivery missions will be round trips {\cite{nasa2019Report}, a specialized control strategy for such round-trip situations can be considered practical.
-While wind disturbance data can be easily collected during the outbound flight, previous disturbance rejection methods fail to extract and utilize this information during the return flight.